 - work equipment.

-Losses not offset in the year in which they occur can either be carried back to the previous year up to EUR 1 million or carried forward to future years up to EUR 1 million (double amount for married taxpayers filing jointly).
-A loss carry-forward exceeding EUR 1 million is subject to further detailed limitations.
+Losses not offset in the year in which they occur can either be carried back to the previous year up to EUR 1 million (for 2020, 2021, and 2022, this amount is increased to EUR 10 million) or carried forward to future years indefinitely, whereby in the latter case an amount of EUR 1 million can be offset fully per year and a loss carryforward exceeding EUR 1 million can only be used within detailed thresholds per year.
+For married taxpayers filing jointly, the mentioned amounts are doubled.